FuelFlow Collision Safety Switch

 Fuel pump relay on the left, with the safety switch on the right.

 A simple question posted on the Galant Enthusiasts Australia Facebook page reminded me of this.
-A Mr Nancarrow asked about fitting an electric fuel pump and me, being a bit of a safety nerd and having installed said items on both of my cars, suggested that it would be a good idea to fit a kill-switch.
+A Mr Nancarrow asked about fitting an electric fuel pump and me, being a bit of a safety nerd and having installed said items on both of my cars, suggested that it would be a good idea to also fit a kill-switch.
 Another bloke - Mr Roy - had a much better idea, asking: why not use a collision cut-off switch instead?
 I knew he was right; I'd thought about it before but had done F-A about it.
 Then a Mr Ford posted an eBay link, by way of an example, and the rest is history.

 Power-in terminal on the top (blue cover); power-out below (red cover).
 The re-set knob is at the top centre.